 Medical/clinical negligence cases can be some of the most complicated and legally technical cases to deal with.
-It is crucial that those who feel that they or a family member have suffered through medical negligence must satisfy themselves that the solicitor they instruct has the necessary experience and expertise give them the best possible chance of winning their case.
+It is crucial that those who feel that they or a family member have suffered through medical negligence satisfy themselves that the solicitor they instruct has the necessary experience and expertise to give them the best possible chance of winning their case.

 These cases can be very distressing for those involved as the injury or condition is often accompanied by a feeling that they have been let down by the medical professionals they entrusted with their care.

 Although medical negligence is fairly uncommon, we are regularly instructed in cases where clients have sustained very serious injuries and/or complications caused by mistreatment or misdiagnosis.

 Claims are normally brought against General Practitioners and/or the relevant hospital trust.
 Clients should be aware that the medical defence unions who represent GPs and the hospital trusts often employ solicitors who are extremely experienced in defending medical negligence cases, and they may attempt to exploit any solicitor who is inexperienced or inefficient.